robcmills/karn-keyboard/README.md

 # karn-keyboard

-Custom, low profile, split, ortholinear, non-staggered, wireless, 38 key keyboard
+Split, ortholinear, non-staggered, 38 key keyboard.

-What makes the Karn unique are the 1.5u thumb arc keys, the 1.5u pinky reach keys, and the status LEDs.
+What makes the Karn unique are the 1.5u thumb arc and pinky reach keys.

 ![karn-right-assembled](/images/karn-right-assembled.jpg "karn-right-assembled")